rjspencer/docs/theming.md

 :	the permalink of the photo previous/next to the current one if it exists

 ## module:StatusList
+A listing of statuses.
 ## module:StatusView
+A view for an individual status. *Meant to be used with {Page:StatusView}*
+### block:StatusPost
+AuthorName
+:	the author of the status

+AuthorPhotoUrl
+:	a 130x130 pixel image of the author of the photo or a placeholder if the photo doesn't exist

+StatusText
+:	the actual text of the status post

 ## module:TagList
+A listing of tags for the current content item
+Options
+limit
+:	an amount to limit the tags for the item by

+### block:TagView
+Tag
+:	the actual tag

 ## module:VideoList